Oracle Tutorial

 PL/SQL Tutorial

-If you’re a developer or a database administrator looking for an easy way to master PL/SQL programming language, these PL/SQL tutorial series are for you.
+If you’re a developer or a database administrator looking for a way to master PL/SQL programming language, these PL/SQL tutorial series are for you.

-These PL/SQL tutorial series contain information that every developer and even database administrator should know to use PL/SQL in their daily tasks efficiently.
+These PL/SQL tutorial series contain the information that every developer and database administrator should have to efficiently use PL/SQL in their daily tasks.

-As you go through the entire tutorial series, you will learn a lot of new facts about PL/SQL programming.
-These PL/SQL tutorial series provide the best practices on PL/SQL programming language.
-The best part is that they contain a lot of examples and helpful script in each tutorial.
+As you go through the entire tutorial series, you will acquire a lot of new knowledge about PL/SQL programming.
+These PL/SQL tutorial series present the best practices in PL/SQL programming language.
+The best part is that each tutorial contains a lot of examples and helpful scripts.

 Section 1.
 Getting started with PL/SQL